 The director also needs the ability to control the on-site equipment from the Production Gallery remotely and receive confirmation messages back, all with low latency.

-This user case is likely to use compressed video in as higher quality and at as low latency as possible.
-Current thinking envisages the availability of 2 streams of video per camera, one a lower quality proxy and one in as higher quality as possible.
+This use case is likely to use compressed video in as high a quality and at as low latency as possible.
+Current thinking envisages the availability of two streams of video per camera, one a lower quality proxy and one in as higher quality as possible.

 The low quality feed is sent back to the broadcast centre to allow for monitoring and mixing with other sources while the higher quality is held at site.
 When a decision to cut or mix between cameras is made at the broadcast centre the high quality feed of the selected camera is sent form the location to be broadcast.